About Cloud Cauldron

 About This Web Site

 I’ve recently finished rebuilding both my AWS servers into this common containerised platform running in a single Spot instance.
-The final piece was getting my Gitlab instance in place.
+The final piece was getting my Git server instance in place.
 I still haven’t imported the old server’s export.
-For anyone interested, I’ll do a more in depth explanation when I build my Cloudcauldron blog - but it basically looks like this:
+For anyone interested, it basically looks like this:

-• A dedicated VPC, and EC2 Spot instance spun up with Terraform (OpenTofu ) running a Debian 12 AMI but encrypted.
+• A dedicated VPC, and EC2 Spot instance spun up with Terraform (OpenTofu) with encrypted state, running a Debian Sid AMI but encrypted.

 • Root volume is small and remains mostly untouched.
 Only enough changes to the root volume to enable it to reboot without needing any configuration changes.

-• All important persistent data and configuration lives on a separate encrypted volume mounted at /volume
+• All important persistent data and configuration lives on a separate encrypted volume mounted at /volume.
+This gets backed up via a snapshot from AWS Data Lifecycle Manager.

 • Everything important is running as a Docker container via Docker Compose.
 There are 5 major Docker containers that need to remain up:

-• gitlab : powers Gitlab separately. nginx reverse proxies it.
+• gitlab: powers Gitea separately. nginx reverse proxies it.

 • All Powering These Sites: